bartmate/SudokuEditor/README.md

 ## Short-term TODO-s

-* Adding two-cell shapes (like kropki dots / relational signs)
+* Adding 1-digit circles for summing arrow
-* Adding lines for thermo-s
+* Adding 2 (or more)-digit circles for summing arrow

 ## Controls